 An RFP template lets you or your team members reach out to vendors quickly without having to start from scratch each time.
 That means project managers and others spend less time on these tasks because all the requirements and protocols for each project are in one place.
 You only need to tweak the document for project-specific issues.

-Reduced friction in the RFP creation process makes it easier to cast a wider net and reach out to new vendors, possibly resulting in lower or more comprehensive bids.
-RFP templates are especially helpful when you’re able to focus on specific areas of your business, such as marketing and design, with customized templates that address the information requirements unique to those areas.
+Reduced friction in the RFP creation process also makes it easier to cast a wider net and reach out to new vendors, possibly resulting in lower or more comprehensive bids.
+RFP templates are especially helpful when you’re able to focus on specific areas of your business—such as marketing and design—with customized templates that address the information requirements unique to those areas.
 From marketing to PR, let’s explore how a template can help smoothen the proposal process.

 RFP templates are commonly used when marketing, design, and public relations departments ask for proposals and bids on their outsourced projects.
 Below, we’ll briefly outline how each of these types of templates focuses on different requirements and needs.

 Marketing RFP templates

-A marketing RFP template might be used to connect with the right marketing consultant or agency that can provide continuing support for your marketing initiatives.
+You might use a marketing RFP template to connect with the right marketing consultant or agency that can provide continuous support for your marketing initiatives.
 You can tailor a marketing RFP template to search for services and bids in the areas of digital marketing, advertising, branding, social media, or video production, among other areas.

 Some information to include in a marketing-related RPF includes: